jameshfisher/jameshfisher.com/_posts/2019-01-20-my-parents-are-flat-earthers.md

 the bookshelf started gaining creationist apologetics.
 An early addition to Dad's bookshelf in the 1990s was [Michael Behe's _Darwin's Black Box_](https://www.amazon.co.uk/Darwins-Black-Box-Biochemical-Challenge/dp/0684827549).
-It's a sophisticated version argument against Darwinism, and it fitted nicely with [the Witnesses' anti-Darwinist stance](https://www.jw.org/en/publications/books/was-life-created/evolution-myths-and-facts/).
+It's a sophisticated argument against Darwinism, and it fitted nicely with [the Witnesses' anti-Darwinist stance](https://www.jw.org/en/publications/books/was-life-created/evolution-myths-and-facts/).
 I remember many interesting conversations with Dad, sitting on the couch amongst such books.